Monarchy of Saint Lucia: Courts

 The Sovereign is deemed the "fount of justice," and is responsible for rendering justice for all subjects.
 The Sovereign does not personally rule in judicial cases; instead, judicial functions are performed in his or her name.
-In Saint Lucia, criminal offences are legally deemed to be offences against the sovereign, and proceedings for indictable offences are brought in the sovereign's name in the form of The King versus [Name].
+In Saint Lucia, criminal offences are legally deemed to be offences against the sovereign, and proceedings for indictable offences are brought in the sovereign's name in the form of The King [or Queen] versus [Name].
 Hence, the common law holds that the sovereign "can do no wrong"; the monarch cannot be prosecuted in his or her own courts for criminal offences.

-The highest court of appeal for Saint Lucia is the Judicial Committee of the King's Privy Council.

 The governor-general, on behalf of the monarch of Saint Lucia, can also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.
 The exercise of the 'Prerogative of mercy' to grant a pardon and the commutation of prison sentences is described in section 74 of the Constitution.

-The monarch does not, however, personally rule in judicial cases; instead, judicial functions are performed in his name.
-In international cases, as a sovereign and under established principles of international law, the King of Saint Lucia is not subject to suit in foreign courts without his express consent.
-In addition, the monarch also serves as a symbol of the legitimacy of courts of justice and of their judicial authority.